-A nurse will stay with you throughout the Gastroscopy.
+A nurse will stay with you throughout the gastroscopy.
 You will be made comfortable lying on your left side on a trolley.
-A mouth guard will be placed between your teeth (or gums), this keeps your mouth slightly open and prevents you from biting the gastroscope.
+A mouth guard will be placed between your teeth (or gums); this keeps your mouth slightly open and prevents you from biting the gastroscope.
 The nurse will hold this in place.
-You will be given some oxygen to breathe through a small plastic tube in your nostril.
-Throughout the Gastroscopy a monitor is placed on your finger to check your pulse and oxygen levels.
+You will be given some oxygen to breathe through a small plastic tube in your nostrils.
+Throughout the gastroscopy a monitor is placed on your finger to check your pulse and oxygen levels.

-The Endoscopist will pass the gastroscope over your tongue to the back of your throat and will ask you to swallow.
+The doctor or nurse will pass the gastroscope over your tongue to the back of your throat and will ask you to swallow.
 The gastroscope will then pass into your gullet, stomach and duodenum.
+The gastroscopy only takes a few minutes.